pouyarezaei/AndroidStudioFileTemplate/README.md

 # AndroidStudioFileTemplate
-fast developing with template files
+# Description :  fast developing with template files
+# How to use
 ![](template_learn.png)